crate/crate/docs/appendices/release-notes/unreleased.rst

   that didn't fully match the given arguments, leading to a subsequent runtime failure when trying to access tables.

+- Fixed exposure of the full qualified name of a sub-script column in `information_schema.tables.partitioned_by` and `pg_catalog.pg_attribute.attname` to use the CrateDB SQL compatible identifier.

 - Fixed an issue that led to a ``Message not fully read`` error when trying to decommission a node using ``ALTER CLUSTER DECOMMISSION``.